p2p-today/p2p-project/docs/protocol/mesh.rst

 A message is initially broadcast with the ``broadcast`` flag.
 The broadcasting node, as well as all receivers, store this message’s ID and timestamp in their waterfall queue.
-The reciving nodes then re-broadcast this message to each of their peers, but changing the flag to ``waterfall``.
+The reciving nodes then re-broadcast this message to each of their peers.

 A node which receives these waterfall packets goes through the following steps: